liujohnj/PyHand/README.md

 ---

-## Overview
+## Project Description and Overview

-PyHand Earth is a Python-based software project that incorporates and integrates multiple high-performant concepts, libraries, tools, and techniques to optimize and maximize user experience in navigating the Google Earth Pro Desktop application relying only on simple hand gestures and an ordinary Webcam.
+PyHand-Earth is a Python-based software project that incorporates and integrates multiple high-performant concepts, libraries, tools, and techniques to optimize and maximize user experience in navigating the Google Earth Pro Desktop application relying only on simple hand gestures and an ordinary Webcam.

 As a programming language, Python owes much of its popularity to its predilection for rapid deployment and to the ever-growing ecosystem of third-party open-source libraries and tools that add scalability, thereby freeing up precious time to more directly focus energies on solving the problems around us.
 Yet, that type of flexibility comes with a price - which is paid in the currency of performance.
 However, there is no shortage of high-performant tools and libraries that leverage all that Python has to offer with the inherent speed of these optimized solutions, many of which are written in high-performing languages such as C++.